ibm-cloud-docs/EventStreams/messagehub104.md

 If the cleanup policy is only compact, we automatically add delete but disable deletion based on time.
 Messages in the topic will be compacted up to 1GB before being deleted.

-## Support for Kafka streams
+## Support for Kafka Streams

-The updated Streams library takes advantage of the topic APIs and now works out of the box with Message Hub.
-All you need to do is specify your SASL credentials via sasl.jaas.config or a JAAS file and set replication.factor to 3.
+The updated Streams library takes advantage of the topic APIs and now works out of the box with {{site.data.keyword.messagehub}}.
+Specify your SASL credentials via sasl.jaas.config or a JAAS file and set replication.factor to 3.

 For example: